-- 19.3.2 Where supervisors have the power to approve contract conditions or pricing, the approval process should balance the protection of customers against the benefits to customers of innovation and choice in insurance products.
-Supervisory approval of contract conditions or pricing is likely to be more appropriate in certain circumstances, such as where the insurer is dealing with less financially-capable customers, where products are complex or insurance contracts that are required by law such as automobile liability insurance or health insurance. - 19.3.3 In such situations the supervisor may review products for compliance with things such as: - mandated policy limits - coverage of specified risks, procedures or conditions - absence of prohibited exclusions - compliance with specifically required policy language.
+- 19.5.3 Where supervisors have the power to approve contract conditions or pricing, the approval process should balance the protection of customers against the potential benefits to customers of innovation and choice in insurance products.
+For example, supervisory approval of contract conditions or pricing is likely to be more appropriate in certain circumstances, such as where the insurer is dealing with less financially-capable or vulnerable customers, where products are new to the market or complex, or insurance contracts that are required by law such as automobile liability insurance or health insurance. - 19.5.4 In such situations the supervisor may review products for compliance with things such as: - mandated policy limits; - coverage of specified risks, procedures or conditions; - absence of prohibited exclusions; and - compliance with specifically required policy language.